elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

   * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
 Remember you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

-  * Start the function name with one or more underscores, for example, `__add__/2`, and add `@doc false`.
+  * Start the function name with one or two underscores, for example, `__add__/2`, and add `@doc false`.
 The compiler does not import functions with leading underscores and they hint to anyone reading the code of their intended private usage.

 ## Documenting Private Functions